-The TCU IdeaFactory is a unit of the School of Interdisciplinary Studies dedicated to supporting the innovative and creative spirit of TCU students and the entire TCU community by providing an environment, frameworks, and resources to advance ideas and drive creative solutions.
+The IdeaFactory at Texas Christian University is a center within the School of Interdisciplinary Studies.
+We are dedicated to supporting the innovative and creative spirit of TCU students and then entire TCU community by providing an inclusive environment, innovative and human centered frameworks and resources to advance ideas and drive creative solutions

 Supporting the innovative and creative spirit of TCU

-To be the hub for innovation at TCU
+To be the hub for human centered interdisciplinary and cross disciplinary innovation at TCU

 Fail Fast & Forward